hipnologo/eda-tool/README.md

 # EDA Tool

+This is a Flask app integrated with Dash, which allows users to upload a CSV or Excel file, and then filter and display the data on a Dashboard page.

 [![License: Apache License 2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Forks](https://img.shields.io/github/forks/hipnologo/eda-tool)](https://github.com/hipnologo/eda-tool/network/members)
 [![Stars](https://img.shields.io/github/stars/hipnologo/eda-tool)](https://github.com/hipnologo/eda-tool/stargazers)
 [![Issues](https://img.shields.io/github/issues/hipnologo/eda-tool)](https://github.com/hipnologo/eda-tool/issues)

-This is a Flask app integrated with Dash, which allows users to upload a CSV or Excel file, and then filter and display the data on a Dashboard page.
+It is a web-based exploratory data analysis tool that allows users to upload a CSV or Excel file and visualize its contents using interactive charts and tables.
+It uses the Flask web framework and the Dash visualization library to provide a user-friendly interface.
+The app allows users to filter data based on categorical and date columns and to aggregate numeric data by different categories.
+It also provides key performance indicators (KPIs) for the selected categories.
+The app saves uploaded files as pickled data frames, which can be accessed and modified as needed.

 The app includes the following features:

 * Upload a file and save it in a session-specific directory.
 * Read the uploaded file and process the data.